Art4/json-api-client/README.md

 ### Extend the client

 Need more functionality?
 Want to directly inject your model?
-Easily extend the client with the [Factory](docs/utils-factory.md).
+Easily extend JsonApiClient with the [Factory](docs/utils-factory.md).

 ## Change log